 Starting in the 2011-12 academic year, Caltech began offering a series of freshman seminars in which 10 to 15 freshmen and a faculty member explore in depth an exciting topic in the lab, around a table, or in the field.
-There will be eight offerings on a wide range of topics, including earthquakes, the Large Hadron Collider, and the physics of music.
-These courses can be found on page 492.
+These courses, described on page 524, cover a wide range of topics, including earthquakes, gravitational waves, and the science of music.
+Instructors may allow upperclassmen to enroll in these seminars after the conclusion of the pre-registration period for the upcoming term.

 Caltech also offers a series of "frontier courses" that involve a weekly presentation by a faculty member on a topic of current research.
-These courses often meet at lunch time and serve pizza; hence, students often refer to the courses as "pizza courses."
+These courses often meet at lunch time and serve pizza; hence, students refer to the courses as "pizza courses."
 The frontier courses are an opportunity for students to meet the Caltech faculty and to hear about state-of-the-art research projects for the summer or academic year.
 There are a total of 10 frontier courses offered for freshmen in biology, chemistry, physics, geology and planetary sciences, engineering, computer science, applied and computational mathematics, chemical engineering, bioengineering, and electrical engineering.